 The children in Years 1 and 2 follow the guidelines in the National Curriculum whereby every child receives quality maths teaching.

-Through this we endeavour to provide a challenge and sense of achievement and enjoyments for all our pupils, enabling them to develop their full potential.
+Through this we endeavour to provide a challenge and sense of achievement and enjoyment for all our pupils, enabling them to develop their full potential.
 Mathematics is an ideal area for developing skills in other subjects, promoting a logical and methodical approach and where possible is integrated into a meaningful topic framework.

 Early mathematical experiences and explorations begin in the Early Years and are developed throughout the school following the National Curriculum Guidelines.

-Children take part in concrete, practical activities to develop basic concepts of number, shape, space, measures (length, weight, capacity, time, money) and data handling.
+Children take part in concrete, practical activities to develop basic concepts of numbers, shape, space, measures (length, weight, capacity, time, money) and data handling.
 These are reinforced by more formal activities, where evidence of learning is recorded.
 Children learn to apply their understanding of number, shape, space and measures.
 Mathematical learning is promoted in other areas of the curriculum enabling children to realise that maths is an integral part of everyday life.

 At Croftlands Infant School, we use White Rose Maths progressions and schemes of learning to inform our planning and teaching.
 As highlighted in the National Curriculum, all children must be able to access fluency, reasoning and problem solving.
 It’s therefore essential that we as teachers provide the support needed for every child to reason and problem solve.

 At Croftlands Infant & Nursery School, we believe mathematics is an important part of children’s development throughout school, right from an early age.

 We intend on delivering a curriculum which:

 · Allows children to be a part of creative and engaging lessons that will give them a range of opportunities to EXPLORE mathematics following a mastery curriculum approach.